scalabli/yadig/docs/quickstart.rst

 So what did that code do?

-1. First we imported the :class:`~flask.Flask` class.
+1. First we imported the :class:`~citus.API` class.
 An instance of this class will be our WSGI application.
 2. Next we create an instance of this class.
 The first argument is the name of the application's module or package. ``__name__`` is a convenient shortcut for this that is appropriate for most cases.
-    This is needed so that Flask knows where to look for resources such as templates and static files.
+    This is needed so that citus knows where to look for resources such as templates and static files.
-3. We then use the :meth:`~flask.Flask.route` decorator to tell Flask what URL should trigger our function.
+3. We then use the :meth:`~citus.API.route` decorator to tell Citus what URL should trigger our function.
 4. The function returns the message we want to display in the user's browser.
 The default content type is HTML, so HTML in the string will be rendered by the browser.

 Save it as :file:`hello.py` or something similar.
-Make sure to not call your application :file:`flask.py` because this would conflict with Flask itself.
+Make sure to not call your application :file:`citus.py` because this would conflict with Citus itself.

-To run the application, use the :command:`flask` command or :command:`python -m flask`.
-Before you can do that you need to tell your terminal the application to work with by exporting the ``FLASK_APP`` environment variable:
+To run the application, use the :command:`citus` command or :command:`python -m citus`.
+Before you can do that you need to tell your terminal the application to work with by exporting the ``Citus_APP`` environment variable:

 .. tabs::